 So he turned and nodded.
 “Good.
 I’ll go first.”
-And quailed under Yasmin’s glare.
+He quailed under Yasmin’s glare, through.
 “Uh, should I go first, you think?”

 Yasmin gave him a sidelong look, but nodded.
 “I think you probably should.”

 There was a scrape and a grunt and the grate of stone.
 And again.
-After the third, Laura spoke up.
+The third time, Laura spoke up.
 “Everything alright?”

 “Mom, I think you need to take off your shoes.”